 Resting the shoulder.
 This involves limiting certain movements, such as reaching, lifting, pushing, or pulling.
-These can cause further wear and tear of the joint and make symptoms worse.
+These can cause more wear and tear of the joint and make symptoms worse.

 Cold or heat packs.
-Cold packs can help reduce pain and swelling.
+Cold packs can help ease pain and swelling.
 Heat packs do not help with swelling.
-But they may help relieve pain and stiffness, especially before physical therapy or activity.
+But they may help ease pain and stiffness, especially before physical therapy or activity.

 Pain medicines.
 These help relieve pain and swelling.
 Medicines may be prescribed or bought over the counter.

 Injections of medicine into the joint.
-These help relieve symptoms for a time.
+These help ease symptoms for a time.